 Best For: Teams that need immediate visibility across all equipment ages (legacy to modern) without complex IT projects.

 Guidewheel takes a "FactoryOps approach", focusing on empowering the operator and the plant manager with real-time data they can actually use.
 The core differentiator here is the deployment method.
 Unlike systems requiring deep PLC integration, Guidewheel uses non-intrusive, clip-on sensors (current transformers) that clamp around a single phase conductor inside the electrical panel or disconnect switch—whether it's a brand-new high-shear mixer or a decades-old ribbon blender.
-These sensors capture the machine’s electrical “heartbeat,” and algorithms interpret that signal to determine how the machine is running—run, idle, or down—so the system delivers operational insight, not energy monitoring.
+These sensors capture the machine’s electrical “heartbeat,” and algorithms interpret that signal to determine how the machine is running—run, idle, or down—so the system delivers operational insight grounded in production behavior.

 Why it stands out: